 How long is a license good for and when do I need to renew?

-Renew every 2 years in licensee’s birthday month
+Renews every 2 years in licensee’s birthday month.

 What are fees associated with licensing?

 A cosmetologist is a beauty professional who specializes in the beautification and health of their client’s hair, skin and nails.
 An esthetician is a beauty professional that specializes in the beautification and health of their client’s skin, particularly through hair removal, skin and facial treatments and the application of makeup.
 With additional training, a cosmetologist can become an esthetician and vice versa.
 While there are fundamental differences between cosmetologists and estheticians as we have just explained, the process of becoming licensed within each career is almost the same.

 There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in New Mexico.
 These include:

 - The successful completion of a cosmetology / esthetician course

 - Successfully undergo state testing and pass the minimum requirements of each test

 - Submission of an application of intent with the New Mexico Board of Barbers and Cosmetologists.

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.